-That's pretty much all there is to it.
+That's effectively it.
 Just rattle off a quick ctm (or other abbreviation of your choice) and TypeIt4Me will take care of the rest, spitting out 18:04 (for example) in the blink of an eye.

 2.14.3 Date and time mathematics